 Take a cold shower or bath, apply ice packs, or do cryotherapy to help decrease inflammation and move out lactic acid and lymphatic fluid.

 Staying properly hydrated is key to cellular health, and it’s even more vital when during and after myofascial release treatments.
 Avoid or minimize processed and fried foods as well as artificial sweeteners and alcohol.

-Do a gentle, full body massage using your hands or the KOA Massage Tools.
+Do a gentle, full body massage using your hands or the KOAPRO Massage Tools.
 Keep the pressure very light in an effort to help your body recover and move out excess fluid and waste.

 * Avoid massaging or applying pressure over any bruises or swollen areas.

-For best results, do some resistance exercises within about 24 hours of your KOA Massage.
+For best results, do some resistance exercises within about 24 hours of your KOAPRO Massage.
 You can use weights, resistance bands, or even bodyweight.
 The goal is to contract the muscles in the areas you treated so they can tone and condition for a sculpted look and feel.

-We hope you love using the KOA Massage Tools and experiencing the benefits of myofascial tissue restoration!
+We hope you love using the KOAPRO Massage Tools and experiencing the benefits of myofascial tissue restoration!
 If you have any questions, contact us!
 We love hearing from you and we’re always here to help!